Excerpts from: Interval Computations: Introduction, Uses, and Resources

 announcements of book publications, and similar information typically

 are posted here.
-To send a message to the entire list, send the message
+To subscribe to the mailing list, send a

 majordomo@interval.louisiana.edu